 DAVID CONSTANTINE / SCIENCE PHOTO LIBRARY DAVID CONSTANTINE / SCIENCE PHOTO LIBRARY

 Cerebral palsy.
-Six-year-old boy with cerebral palsy playing with a therapist.
+Seven-year-old boy with cerebral palsy playing with other children.
 Cerebral palsy is a developmental abnormality caused by damage to the brain of a baby during late pregnancy, child- birth or early childhood.
 It can result in anything from slight weakness and lack of limb coordination, to complete paralysis.
-This child's special seating unit holds him securely in place and allows him to play and receive an education.
-Photographed in Moscow, Russia, where the Motivation Charitable Trust began a special seating project for children with cerebral palsy in 1994, in partnership with the Humanitarian Programmes Support Charity Foundation (HPSCF).
+This child's special seating unit holds him securely in place and allows him to move around independently, play and receive an education.
+Photographed in Bangladesh, where the Motivation Charitable Trust began a special seating project for children with cerebral palsy in 1998, in partnership with the Centre for the Rehabilitation of the Paralysed.

 Model release not available.
 Property release not required.